fluidecho/kurunt/README.md

 Process the messages any way you want.
 Turn structured, semi-structured or unstructured data into something that you can use.
 Some are easy like: json, msgpack - or something like regex a access_log, filter a image, etc. It's easy to build your own workers in just a few lines of Javascript.

 #### Stores
 Store your messages any way you want.
-In your favorite database, filesystem, stream api (default), socket.io.
+In your favorite database, filesystem, stream api, socket.io.

+#### Stream Report
+You can visulize your data from within the [web admin](http://localhost:8888) 'stream' report (requires the socket.io to be installed > npm install socket.io).
+See the messages live as they come in, pause/play messages for analysing.

 ## Performance